U.S. Treasury Secretary Yellen warns of lasting impact of COVID on Black Americans

 WASHINGTON (Reuters) - U.S. Treasury Secretary Janet Yellen said on Friday that economic crises hit people of color harder and longer, and the current crisis caused by the coronavirus pandemic would have a lasting impact on Black Americans unless action was taken.

 “During the early days of the pandemic African-Americans were the first to lose their small businesses.
-They were the first to lose their jobs,” Yellen said in a virtual meeting she and Vice President Kamala Harris held with members of Black Chambers of Commerce.
+They were the first to lose their jobs,” Yellen said in a virtual meeting she and Vice President Kamala Harris held with dozens of members of Black Chambers of Commerce from around the country.

 “And we’ve seen early data that suggest Black workers will be the last rehired when the economy opens back up.”